PanicStation.org

 Do not do these things

-• Don’t leave the vehicle like this if you need it later — the battery may be drained sooner than you expect.
+• Don’t leave the vehicle with the brake lights on if you need the battery later.

-• Don’t drive with brake lights that are unreliable (stuck on) or disabled (because a fuse was pulled).
+• Don’t drive with brake lights stuck on or with the brake-light fuse removed.

 What to do now